 Responding to a Crisis

-So when Terri Vidals got the call to join a fellow pharmacy director in rapidly assembling and training a new pharmacy staff, in time for a projected LA Surge Hospital (LASH) opening of April 13th, she knew they’d have to work fast.
+So when Terri Vidals got the call to join a fellow pharmacy director to rapidly assemble and train new pharmacy staff, in time for a projected LA Surge Hospital (LASH) opening of April 13th, she knew they’d have to work fast.

 With 30 years experience in Pharmacy operations and ensuring medication safety in the hospital setting, founding Rxpert Solutions LLC , and as a director of HIPAA Vault, a compliant cloud solutions company, Terri put all her expertise to work.